WarAxeCore/WarAxe_Cataclysm/README.md

 ## Introduction

-SkyFire is a *MMORPG* Framework based mostly in C++.
+WarAxeCore is a *MMORPG* Framework based mostly in C++

-SkyFireEMU is a MMORPG Framework based mostly on C++.
+WarAxeCore is a MMORPG Framework based mostly on C++.
 It is completely open source, and is community supported.
-It is derived from CactusEmu, TrinityCore, and MaNGOS, the Massive Network Game Object Servers, and is based on the code of there projects with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the ingame mechanics and functionality.
+It is derived from Skyfire, CactusEmu, TrinityCore, and MaNGOS, the Massive Network Game Object Servers, and is based on the code of there projects with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the ingame mechanics and functionality.